On the shape of air bubbles trapped in ice: Analysis

 \subsection{The limit $R \to 0$ and the tip of the pore}

 Another interesting regime is the limit $R \to 0$.
 It corresponds to the closing of the pore.
 Taking $R \ll 1$ in the Frozen Bubble Equation (\ref{eq:frozen}), we obtain

 which is readily integrated near the closing point of the bubble $R(\zmax)=0$.
-Near its tip the pore shape should therefore follow :
+Near the tip the pore shape should therefore follow :

 This asymptotic regime is indeed observed in all our experiments, without exceptions.
-Figure~(\ref{fig:asympt}b) shows a selection of pore profiles extracted from experiments, representative of the whole range of freezing rate.
-For all pores we obtain a good agreement with Eq.~(\ref{eq:Rasy}), which in dimensional form is written $R = \left[ \beta \left(Z-Z_\mathrm{max}\right)\right]^{1/3}$ with $\beta = 3\delta\Rc^2/\zeta$.
+Figure~\ref{fig:asympt}(b) shows a selection of pore profiles extracted from experiments, representative of the whole range of freezing rates, rescaled according to Eq. (\ref{eq:Rasy}).
+For all pores we obtain a good agreement with Eq.~(\ref{eq:Rasy}), which in dimensional form is written $R = \left[ \beta \left(Z_\mathrm{max}-Z\right)\right]^{1/3}$ with $\beta = 3\delta\Rc^2/\zeta$.
 It is notable that $\beta$ does not depend on \dc.
 The closing of the pore proceeds regardless of the supersaturation, only driven by the Laplace pressure.
+Below (see Shape Matching), we overlay the cubic shape described by Eq. (\ref{eq:Rasy}) onto the profiles.